bschlenk/node-roku-client/README.md

 ```
 ## getting started
+**installation: ** clone this project down, change into the directory, and run:

+`$ npm link`

+After you will be able to start a new project and install this package with the command:

+`$ npm link nodeku`

 ## nodeku
 invoking `Nodeku` will return a promise and on success it will pass a device module.
 This module will contain the methods needed to control a roku device.
 Commands are sent to the Roku device via `HTTP` protocol as found on the [docs][1].